shihlei/my-website/README.md

 # Portfolio Website

-A modern, responsive portfolio website showcasing my projects, skills, and experience as a web developer.
+A modern, responsive portfolio website showcasing my projects, skills, and experience as a software engineer.
 Built with clean HTML, CSS, and JavaScript, featuring smooth animations and an elegant design.

 ## 🚀 Live Demo